 SANE is committed to helping people with these conditions as well as their families, carers and health professionals.

 One way we achieve this is by making information available.
 You can find out more on our mental health conditions page; which gives detailed explanations of conditions, their symptoms and treatment options.
+It also provides information for families, friends and carers, as well as an overview of talking treatments.

 In the following video, people share their personal experience of how mental illness affects their internal world.